flownative/LogIngestor/README.md

-       --endpoint ENDPOINT        The ENDPOINT to send data to [$AZURE_MONITOR_ENDPOINT] --rule-id RULE-ID          The RULE-ID to send data to [$AZURE_MONITOR_RULE_ID] --stream-name STREAM-NAME  The STREAM-NAME to send data to [$AZURE_MONITOR_STREAM_NAME] --help, -h                 show help
+       --endpoint ENDPOINT        The ENDPOINT to send data to [$AZURE_MONITOR_ENDPOINT] --rule-id RULE-ID          The RULE-ID to send data to [$AZURE_MONITOR_RULE_ID] --stream-name STREAM-NAME  The STREAM-NAME to send data to [$AZURE_MONITOR_STREAM_NAME] --tee                      If set, processed entries are output to stdout (default: false) --help, -h                 show help
        --version, -v              print the version